Obscurely/RustTemplate/.github/ISSUE_TEMPLATE/feature_request.md

 # Feature Request

+Please replace the text under the following sections giving an appropriate answer.

 ## Motivations

 If your feature request is related to a problem, please give a clear and concise